return ✕︎

 Strong remote teams

-The Covid-19 pandemic transformed the world of work, bringing changes expected for decades to fruition in a year.
+The COVID-19 pandemic transformed the world of work, bringing changes expected for decades to fruition in a year.
 A leading study by Barreto et al., for example, found that work from home rose from 5% of the American workforce to a high above 60%.[4]
 Perhaps the most extreme manifestation has been the rise of so-called "digital nomads", who have harnessed the increasing opportunity for remote work to travel continuously and work a variety of remote jobs as encouraged by programs like Sardinia regional program for digital nomads and Estonia and Taiwan's e-citizenship and gold cards respectively, that one author of this book holds.
-While there has been substantial return to physical work since the end of the pandemic, at least a part of the change appears here to stay; Barreto et al. find that after the pandemic, workers on average want to work about half the week from home and believe their productivity is similar or better in that setting.
+While there has been a substantial return to physical work since the end of the pandemic, at least a part of the change appears here to stay; Barreto et al. find that after the pandemic, workers on average want to work about half the week from home and believe their productivity is similar or better in that setting.
 While some studies have found some evidence of mildly reduced productivity, these effects do not seem large enough to overcome the persistent demands for hybrid work styles.[5]

 Yet there is little question that remote work has real downsides.
 Some of these, such as ensuring work-life balance, avoiding distractions and unhealthy at-home working conditions, are not easily addressed through remote collaboration tools.
 But many others are: lack of organic interactions with colleagues, missing opportunities for feedback or forming deeper personal connections with colleagues, etc.[6] While ⿻ can be used to address most of these, we will focus on one in particular: the building of strong and deeply trusting teams.